-A summary of the new DORA regulation
+A summary of the DORA regulation

-9 QUESTIONS AND ANSWERS ABOUT THE DIGITAL OPERATIONAL RESILIENCE ACT
+8 QUESTIONS AND ANSWERS ABOUT THE DIGITAL OPERATIONAL RESILIENCE ACT

-1. WHAT IS DORA?
+1. What is DORA?

-'DORA focuses on protecting networks and information systems.
-It is a European directive that the whole financial sector in the EU must follow,’ says Anne de Nies.
+‘DORA focuses on protecting networks and information systems.
+It is a European directive that the whole financial sector in the EU must follow,’ says Eva van Emmerik.
 She works as Group Manager Finance at Secura and helps organizations in the financial sector with their digital security.
+‘The aim of this law is to make the sector more resilient against digital risks.’

 2. WHEN WILL DORA APPLY TO MY ORGANIZATION?

-3. WHY WAS DORA INVENTED?
+3. WHY WAS DORA CREATED?

 The last few years have seen an increase in cybersecurity requirements: ‘In 2016 we had the NIS directive, aimed at securing network and information systems.
 But DORA is the first European standard for the financial sector that explicitly says: you must map your digital ICT risks.’

-4. WHO WILL DORA APPLY TO?
+4. WHO DOES DORA APPLY TO?

-‘If the bank is safe, but the ICT supplier is not, you still have a major risk.
+‘If the bank is secure, but the ICT supplier is not, you still have a major risk.
 That is why these suppliers are also covered by DORA.’
 However, critical service providers will have slightly different rules than banks or asset managers.

 5. WHAT DOES DORA MEAN FOR MY ORGANIZATION?